 We recommend a calorie deficit of 15 to 30 percent below the maintenance level.
 For example, if you choose a calorie deficit of 20 percent, and you’re an average female with a maintenance level of 2,100 calories per day, a 20 percent deficit is a 420-calorie reduction.
 This gives you a goal of 1,680 calories per day.
 If you’re an average male with a maintenance level of 2,800 calories per day, a 20 percent deficit is 2,240 calories per day.

 However, this is not a rigid prescription.
 There are conditions where one must make a larger deficit.
 For example, a severely obese person with a life-threatening situation may need a larger deficit to lose fat quickly.
 But for most people, moderate dieting is the safest and healthiest way to lose fat.

-To become successful in your fat loss efforts, you should choose a plan that you can commit to for the long-term.
+To become successful in your weight loss efforts, you should choose a plan that you can commit to for the long-term.
 A moderate diet is easier to follow and stick with for the long haul.
 In the process, you’ll also develop new healthy eating habits.
-Once you’ve lost the fat, you can increase your calories gradually to the maintenance level and keep the healthy eating habits you’ve learned.
-If you want to lose fat and get lean permanently, this is the way to go.
+Once you’ve lost the weight, you can increase your calories gradually to the maintenance level and keep the healthy eating habits you’ve learned.
+If you want to lose weight and get lean permanently, this is the way to go.